Fumohouse/Fumohouse/docs/src/design/core/misc.md

 1. `@fumohouse/coin`: Fumocoin, an in-game currency that isn't worth anything.
 1. `@fumohouse/character`: A modular, networked character controller.
 1. `@fumohouse/character_appearance`: A generic character customization system for various rigs.
-Blender/Godot tooling and UI components for editing the character are also provided.
+Blender/Godot tooling is also provided.
 1. `@fumohouse/main`: The main menu and navigation.